Asadullah-Dal17/Eyes-Tracking-Opencv-and-Dlib/README.md

 https://user-images.githubusercontent.com/66181793/150673670-7b12506f-67d6-4540-96f7-ea6233c01bd6.mp4

 ## Eyes Tracking with Mediapipe
-1. Mediapipe way more faster, has more landmarks, it can reach up to 30 fps as well. while dilb reach about 10fps.
+1. Mediapipe is way faster, has more landmarks, it can reach up to 30 fps as well. while dilb reaches about 10fps.

-2. Mediapipe is easy to install, just with pip command
+2. Mediapipe is easy to install, just with the pip command

-3. mediapipe does not require extra things, visual studio, cmake, etc on windows machine,
+3. mediapipe does not require extra things, Visual Studio, CMake, etc on Windows machine,

 Here you can find [Project Repository](https://github.com/Asadullah-Dal17/Eyes-Position-Estimator-Mediapipe)
 ## Youtube Tutorials